Dogs For Sale Sydney

 This is why you should ask your breeder the puppy’s age and find out if it has undergone any socialisation training.
 Make sure the dog has been exposed to other people, animals, sights, and situations.
 Find out how it reacts to new sounds, smells, and surfaces.

-To make sure your desired puppy enjoys a long and happy life, it is advised that you request your breeder for the sire and dam’s health certificates and other tests so that you can rule out any common genetic diseases that are common to their breed.
+To make sure your desired dog enjoys a long and happy life, it is advised that you request your breeder for the sire and dam’s health certificates and other tests so that you can rule out any common genetic diseases that are common to their breed.

-Bear in mind that ethical breeders should have their puppy fully weaned from its mother at seven weeks of age.
+Bear in mind that ethical breeders should have their dog fully weaned from its mother at seven weeks of age.
 If their dog still does not eat solid foods at eight weeks old, it could be younger than what your seller is claiming.
 In such a case, go find another breeder.

 When it comes to the food you should feed your puppy, your seller will most likely recommend that you continue feeding it what it has been accustomed to for at least another few days.
 If you get lucky, your breeder will even give you a few days’ supply of food to bring home.